 ONE-TOOL ARSENAL OF FIRE-FIGHTING FUNCTION.
 One thing’s for sure: if you’re fighting fire, you don’t go empty-handed.
 You take the tool(s) that will cover your basic assignment and a lot more.
 But, there are a lot of tool options; what do you take?
 If you want to travel light, but be ready for virtually anything, take a Malven Hawk Tool.

 The Hawk is a multi-purpose fire hook.
 While originally developed primarily for overhaul (fire-finding) work, the angular geometry of its various components makes it an excellent choice for many entry, ventilation, and general elevated operations, as well.
 But, beyond that, in the hands of a skilled, creative firefighter, its unique combination of forms and edges provide an immediate option for dealing with even the most unusual and unexpected of situations.
 It’s a virtual one-tool arsenal of firefighting function.

-THE HAWK TOOL SYSTEM is comprised of three distinctly different components.
+THE HAWK TOOL SYSTEM is comprised of four distinctly different components.
 Each is intended to make unique contributions to a firefighter’s abilities while complimenting the functionality of either of its two counterparts.